 Terrorism is a threat throughout the world.
 More information: Terrorist threat worldwide

 Most tourists undertake adventure activities safely in New Zealand.
 However, adventure tourism activities are inherently risky: there have been several serious accidents involving Australians and other tourists, some resulting in death.
 Some operators have been found to be negligent.
 Safety standards can differ between individual operators and may differ from those in Australia.

 You need to make your own careful judgements about the risks involved in individual or group activities and of the safety standards of individual operators.
 Seek information from individual operators about the risks involved in the activity, the safety precautions they take and whether the precautions they take meet or exceed safety standards applicable to their industry.

 Safety risks tend to increase in severe weather and remote locations.
 Personal locator beacons can be hired from locations throughout New Zealand.

 travel insurance policy covers all your activities.

 - Understand what circumstances and activities are not covered by your travel insurance and any accident and income protection insurance policies you hold.

-- If appropriate safety standards are not met, or safety equipment is not available, use another provider.
+- If appropriate safety standards aren't met, or safety equipment isn't available, use another provider.

 - Always use available safety equipment even if others don't.

-- If you are trekking or travelling in a remote area, prepare thoroughly, carry a personal locator beacon and register your details and plans with a
+- If you're trekking or travelling in a remote area, prepare thoroughly, carry a personal locator beacon and register your details and plans with a

 Adventuresmart (New Zealand)